arangodb/docs/3.6/drivers/js-reference-collection-bulk-import.md

 ---
 layout: default
-description: This function implements theHTTP API for bulk imports
+description: This function implements the HTTP API for bulk imports
 ---
 # Bulk importing documents

 This function implements the